it-jonjon/clamer2025-devwks-2039/README.md

 Upon completion of this lab, you will:
 - Gain clarity on Duo's core APIs, including the Accounts API and Admin API
-- Understand how Postman facilitates API interactions
+- Understand Postman and how it can be leverag how Postman can help simplify API interactions
 - Learn to optimize Duo operations and scale Duo deployments using the user-friendly Postman platform

 ---